docker/labs/dockercon-us-2017/docker-orchestration/README.md

 Our `sleep` application is becoming very popular on the internet (due to hitting Reddit and HN).
 People just love it.
 So, you are going to have to scale your application to meet peak demand.
 You will have to do this across multiple hosts for high availability too.
 We will use the concept of *Services* to scale our application easily and manage many containers as a single entity.

-> *Services* are a new concept in Docker 1.12.
+> *Services* were a new concept in Docker 1.12.
 They work with swarms and are intended for long-running containers.

 You will perform this procedure from **node0-a**.